 - Pick a thesis advisor (one of the department faculty) and topic.

-- Submit a Preliminary Thesis Proposal to the department for approval before the end of the term.
+- Submit a Preliminary Thesis Proposal to your thesis advisor for approval before the end of the term.
 Details on the requirements of the Preliminary Proposal can be found in the above linked packet.

-- Notify the Chair of the Department of your intention to conduct an SYE.
-When registering for courses, register for GOVT 489A.
+- When registering for courses, register for GOVT 489A.
 You will need to ask your thesis advisor to add your name to his/her "permissions" list in the APR system.

 In the fall semester of your senior year: